DACCAA/Pedro-s-Demo-Site/README.md

 # Pedro's Demo Site
 This is the demo site for Pedro as part of the DACCAA Tutorial.
+You will notice we use Apple Map's for its privacy stance instead of Google Maps however embedding Google Maps is a much more simple process.
+We recommend taking a look at [https://mapkitjs.rubeng.nl/](https://mapkitjs.rubeng.nl/) as it shows you how to embed Apple Maps.

 ## I've found an issue
 If you have found an issue or a better way to do something, please report it via GitHub's issues.